-Things change a bit at the junior high level, and although I haven’t sat in on many of my junior high school’s music classes, and most of those have been days where I knew they would be singing (as that’s my specialty), I know they study music history and that the school has a variety of western instruments and a bunch of Japanese kotos on hand.
+Things change a bit at the junior high level.
+Although I haven’t sat in on many of my junior high school’s music classes, and most of those have been days where I knew they would be singing (as that’s my specialty), I know they study music history.
+The school also has a variety of western instruments and a bunch of Japanese kotos on hand.
 The one thing they definitely show off at the school festival every year, though, is their singing.

-There’s a definite difference in quality from class to class, but that’s cool to see because while you’re listening to strange not-so-harmonies and watching kids’ eyes bulge as they run out of breath, you know that next year they’ll be better.
+There’s a definite difference in quality from class to class, but that’s cool to see.
+While you’re listening to strange not-so-harmonies and watching kids’ eyes bulge as they run out of breath, you know that next year they’ll be better.
 It’s a neat progression to watch over the years.

 The PTA sang, too

-The music teacher chooses an older pop song that all the parents and teachers are likely to know and which has lyrics appropriate for parents and teachers to sing to students.
+The music teacher chooses an older pop song the parents and teachers are likely to know.
+Another factor in the choice is lyrics appropriate for parents and teachers to sing to students.
 In the three weeks leading up to the school festival, three rehearsals are held in the evenings, one per week.
 Not everyone makes it to every rehearsal, but things turn out well enough.
-Berets are borrowed from the elementary school, which we wear even though our heads are too big for the child-sized hats.
+Berets are borrowed from the elementary school.
+We wear even though our heads are too big for the child-sized hats.
 I can’t do a proper bow with the hat on because the hat will fall off if I try.